 Clients can inspect Altoo via desktop or mobile phone.

 For investment advice, however, they still need to request a view from third parties.
 These can include advisers sitting on an investment committee.
 Or asset managers.
 Maybe even a private bank.
-Stadler says: “We will never go into giving advice ourselves.
-It would create a conflict of interest.”
+Stadler says: “Focusing on technology rather than advice helps, otherwise it would create a conflict of interest.”

 Multi-family office Belvoir Capital uses Altoo white label services, along with advisory firm IFS.
 In a February review of Altoo, Andreas Dietrich, professor of finance at Lucerne University, confirmed clients worth $10 million, or more, access the firm.